milanwiedemann/phc-coding-club/resources/concisecode.md

 square root of two using addition and division only.
 Hint: look up continued fractions.

--Use `do.call()` to run a statistical model with two slightly different sets of arguments.
+* Use `do.call()` to run a statistical model with two slightly different sets of arguments.

--Have you written any custom functions before?
+* Have you written any custom functions before?
 See if you can rewrite them as operators, and test them out in your code.
 If another language has an operator you like, see if you can recreate it.